open/close all folders

 - The BBC have produced a few radio adaptations of serials such as "Genesis of the Daleks".

 - Official BBC-produced original radio plays have been produced as far back as 1986's "Slipback".

 - Officially licensed audio plays by Big Finish, featuring the continuing adventures of Doctors Five, Six, Seven, and Eight (and later Four), now number in the hundreds.
-Quality is generally considered very high, especially for Colin Baker's Sixth Doctor.
+Quality is generally considered very high, and is praised for expanding character and concepts which didn't get too much attention or love during their appearance in the TV series, thus leading to quite a few cases of Rescued from the Scrappy Heap, especially for Colin Baker's Sixth Doctor.

 - An outfit called BBV produced audio plays and series of varying officialness during the Eighties and Nineties: one starring Colin Baker and Nicola Bryant as "The Stranger" and "Miss Brown"; one starring Lalla Ward and John Leeson as "The Mistress" and "K-9"; and one starring Sylvester McCoy and Sophie Aldred as "The Professor" and "Ace".
 The first two were official, but the last wasn't—and the BBC stepped in to force some more filing-off of serial numbers.